Creating a Legacy

 Debate – Where do we go next?

-Our IIC Point of the Matter Dialogues are vigorous public debates addressing pressing issues in heritage conservation.
+Our IIC Point of the Matter Dialogues are vigorous public debates addressing pressing issues in heritage conservation. £10,000 helps IIC deliver engaging programmes, such as our IIC Point of the Matter Dialogues that promote public outreach and debate on issues that are relevant to the sector.

 Publishing the best, forward looking, papers